All funding news

 Industrial Robotics

-诺仕机器人builds industrial robots for manufacturing automation.
+诺仕机器人 builds industrial automation robots for manufacturing and logistics operations.

 Undisclosed